 Dwarf daffodils can be used in beds, borders, containers, in the lawn , in woodlands, and of course - as indoor plants.

 They are also grown widely by the trade now for the early spring gardening trade.
-Dwarf daffodils are easy to produce in pots - so a very good option for nurseries to grow, and for garden centres to sell.
+Mini daffodil bulbs are easy to produce in pots - so a very good option for nurseries to grow, and for garden centres to sell.

 They are reliably in flower - oblivious to most weather conditions - from mid-January onwards as 'potted plants' in most garden centres.

-Other than size, there is little difference between the dwarf daffodils and their big brothers and sisters.
+Other than size, there is little difference between the dwarf or mini daffodils and their big brothers and sisters.
 The colour range is predominantly yellow, but there are several shades of yellow, different trumpet shapes, and habits of growth.
 Some of the dwarf daffodils are virtually collector's or specialist's bulbs - sometimes having to be afforded the protection of a cold greenhouse - or alpine house.
 Those specialist dwarf bulbs are not dealt with here.
+Mini daffodil bulbs for the Alpine collection is a very specialised subject - not simply putting a few daffs in the greenhouse.
 We talk now of the generally available and commonly planted daffodils which are available to all gardeners - for most situations in the garden.

 Dwarf Narcissus or Daffodils - they are one and the same, with Narcissus being the proper botanical name - can be grown virtually anywhere in the garden where other plants grow - they can also be planted in some areas where other plants do not normally grow!
 At the bases of house walls for instance where the summer soil is often too dry, dwarf daffodils will often flourish.
 This is mainly because their natural habitat, is where the soils are dry in the summer months.